How to retry the failed test cases in TestNG?

 So, what are we doing here?

-- And if the test case has set the retryAnalyzer attribute, we will count the number of skipped cases.
-Because each time we retry a case, it is marked as skipped.
+• If the test case has retryAnalyzer enabled, we will count the number of skipped cases.
+Because each time we retry a case, it is marked as skipped ( latest TestNG versions shows them as retries)

-- And once we get the count of the skipped case.
-We will run a for loop to remove the skipped cases from the result.
+• Once we get the number of times a test case was skipped (which means the test case was retried that many times), then we will run a loop to remove the skipped cases from the result.

-Now, we must add TestListenerClass as a listener in our XML file.
-So, our updated XML file would be
+Now, add the TestListenerClass as a listener in the testng.xml file.

 <suite name="codekru">